F-Droid: History

-In 2014 F-Droid was chosen as part of the GNU Project's GNU a Day initiative during their 30th anniversary to encourage more use of free software.
+In 2014, F-Droid was chosen as part of the GNU Project's GNU a Day initiative during their 30th anniversary to encourage more use of free software.

-In January 2016 Hans-Christoph Steiner, a developer for Calyx Institute, Debian, F-Droid, and Guardian Project, said F-Droid was focusing on issues like security, building with Debian, reproducible builds, software requiring trust of as few people as possible, transparency, user privacy, non-internet distribution of apps, block avoidance, and media distribution.
+In January 2016, Hans-Christoph Steiner, a developer for Calyx Institute, Debian, F-Droid, and Guardian Project, said F-Droid was focusing on issues like security, building with Debian, reproducible builds, software requiring trust of as few people as possible, transparency, user privacy, non-internet distribution of apps, block avoidance, and media distribution.

-In March 2016 F-Droid partnered with Guardian Project and CopperheadOS with the goal of creating "a solution that can be verifiably trusted from the operating system, through the network and network services, all the way up to the app stores and apps themselves".
+In March 2016, F-Droid partnered with the Guardian Project and CopperheadOS with the goal of creating, "a solution that can be verifiably trusted from the operating system, through the network and network services, all the way up to the app stores and apps themselves".
 Follow-on project GrapheneOS does not include F-Droid, and is developing their own app distribution method for "higher robustness and security".

-On 16 July 2019 the project published a "Public Statement on Neutrality of Free Software".
+On 16 July 2019, the project published a "Public Statement on Neutrality of Free Software".
 This statement was issued to address the project's failure to prevent "oppression or harassment ... at its communication channels, including its forum", controversy surrounding alt-tech social media website Gab, and to explain how Fediverse client Tusky blocking access to it, while client Fedilab allowed its users to choose, was consistent with their principles.
 Action was considered against several applications, including Purism's Librem One, to exclude them for allowing access to sites such as Gab or spinster.xyz.

-According to Ankush Das writing for ItsFoss.com in 2021, F-Droid is known for hosting open-source apps such as Element or Tusky that have been removed from Google Play store.
+According to Ankush Das writing for ItsFoss.com in 2021, F-Droid is known for hosting open-source apps such as Element or Tusky (later reinstated) that have been removed from Google Play Store.

 Scope of project

-The F-Droid website lists the apps hosted, over 3,800; the Google Play Store lists about 3 million apps.
+The F-Droid website lists the apps hosted, over 3,800; the Google Play Store lists about 1.6 million apps.
 The project incorporates several software sub-projects: